 position Assistant Coach

-Terry Johnson is in his second season as an assistant coach, joining the Buckeye staff in June 2017 after spending 10 seasons as an assistant coach at Butler.
+Terry Johnson is in his third season as an assistant coach, joining the Buckeye staff in June 2017 after spending 10 seasons as an assistant coach at Butler.

-In year one at Ohio State, Johnson helped the Buckeyes exceed all expectations.
-The Buckeyes qualified for the NCAA Tournament, reaching the Second Round.
-Ohio State finished the season with a 25-9 overall record.
+In two years at Ohio State, Johnson has helped the Buckeyes exceed all expectations.
+The Buckeyes have twice qualified for the NCAA Tournament, reaching the Second Round both times.
+Ohio State finished the 2018 season with a 25-9 overall record.
 The Buckeyes recorded a 15-3 Big Ten Conference regular-season record to help the Buckeyes to a second-place finish in the league standings.

 In 10 seasons as an assistant at Butler, Johnson helped the Bulldogs to eight NCAA Tournaments, including consecutive Final Fours in 2010 and 2011, four regular-season conference championships and three conference tournament titles.
 The Bulldogs ranked in the Top 25 nationally eight times in those 10 seasons, had seven players garner Academic All-America honors and sent two players to the NBA.
 In 2015, Johnson was invited to the Villa 7 Consortium, which brings together university athletics directors and the country’s elite assistant coaches in an effort to prepare the next generation of college basketball leaders.